The dynamics of digits: Calculating pi with Galperin's billiards

 \section{Acknowledgment}

-The research leading to these results received funding from the MICINN (Spain) Grant No. FIS2014-56257-C2-1-P. MG has been partially supported by Juan de la Cierva-Formaci\'on Fellowship FJCI-2014-21229, the Russian Scientific Foundation Grant~14-41-00044 and the MICIIN/FEDER grants MTM2015-65715-P and MTM2016-80117-P (MINECO/FEDER, UE).
-MO acknowledges financial support from the National Science Foundation grant PHY-1607221 and the US-Israel Binational Science Foundation grant 2015616.
+{The research leading to these results received funding from the MICINN (Spain) Grant No. FIS2017-84114-C2-1-P. M.G. has been partially supported by Juan de la Cierva-Formaci\'on FJCI-2014-21229 and Juan de la Cierva-Incorporaci\'on IJCI-2016-29071 fellowships, the Spanish grants MICIIN/FEDER MTM2015-65715-P, MTM2016-80117-P (MINECO/FEDER, UE), PGC2018-098676-B-I00 (AEI/FEDER/UE) and the Catalan grant 2017SGR1374.
+M.O. acknowledges financial support from the National Science Foundation grants PHY-1607221 and PHY-1912542 and the US-Israel Binational Science Foundation grant 2015616.}